arjunguha/siek-vachharajani-dls2008/README.md

   was that one desugared let-expressions to applications, whereas the other did not.
 The copy in the repository supports let-expressions directly.

+*I have modified the main program to print the full program after type inference.*

 The code in the root directory uses Docker to create an operating environment that supports an older version of OCaml that can compile and run the code.